mrodriguezmu/portfolio/README.md

-# Portfolio — Martin Camilo Rodriguez Murcia
+# Portfolio — Martin Rodriguez

 This repository contains selected academic and professional projects (code and methodology).
 Some projects rely on confidential datasets; in those cases, only code structure and documentation are shared.